Explore the earliest forms of batteries and the arrival of electricity.

 In 1800, Sir Humphry Davy, inventor of the miner’s safety lamp, began testing the chemical effects of electricity and found out that decomposition occurred when passing electrical current through substances.
 This process was later called electrolysis.

-He made new discoveries by installing the world’s largest and most powerful electric battery in the vaults of the Royal Institution of London.
-Connecting the battery to charcoal electrodes produced the first electric light.
+He made new discoveries by installing the world’s largest and most powerful electric battery in the vaults of the Royal Institution of London, connecting the battery to charcoal electrodes produced the first electric light.
 Witnesses reported that his voltaic arc lamp produced “the most brilliant ascending arch of light ever seen.”

 William Cruickshank, an English chemist, built a battery of electric cells by joining zinc and copper plates in a wooden box filled with an electrolyte solution.
 This flooded design had the advantage of not drying out with use and provided more energy than Volta’s disc arrangement.

 Courtesy of Cadex

 In 1899, Waldmar Jungner from Sweden invented the nickel-cadmium (NiCd) battery that used nickel as the positive electrode (cathode) and cadmium as the negative (anode).
 High material costs compared to lead limited its use.
-Two years later, Thomas Edison produced an alternative design by replacing cadmium with iron, and this battery was called nickel-iron (NiFe).
+Two years later, Thomas Edison replaced cadmium with iron, and this battery was called nickel-iron (NiFe).
 Low specific energy, poor performance at low temperature and high self-discharge limited the success of the nickel-iron battery.
 It was not until 1932 that Shlecht and Ackermann achieved higher load currents and improved the longevity of NiCd by inventing the sintered pole plate.
 In 1947, Georg Neumann succeeded in sealing the cell.

 Generating electricity through magnetism came relatively late.
 In 1820, André-Marie Ampère (1775–1836) noticed that wires carrying an electric current were at times attracted to, and at other times repelled from, one another.
 In 1831, Michael Faraday (1791–1867) demonstrated how a copper disc provided a constant flow of electricity while revolving in a strong magnetic field.
 Faraday, assisting Humphry Davy and his research team, succeeded in generating an endless electrical force as long as the movement between a coil and magnet continued.
 This led to the invention of the electric generator, as well as the electric motor by reversing the process.

 Shortly thereafter, transformers were developed that converted alternating current (AC) to any desired voltage.
-In 1833, Faraday established the foundation of electro-chemistry on which the Faraday law is based.
-Faraday’s law of induction relates to electromagnetism found in transformers, inductors, and many types of electrical motors and generators.
+In 1833, Faraday established the foundation of electrochemistry on which Faraday’s law is based.
+It relates to electromagnetism found in transformers, inductors and many types of electrical motors and generators.
 Once the relationship with magnetism was understood, large generators were built to produce a steady flow of electricity.
 Motors followed that enabled mechanical movement and Thomas Edison’s light bulb appeared to conquer darkness.

 In 1883, Westinghouse created a lighting system for Niagara Falls using AC current and to everyone’s amazement lit up the Chicago World Fair in 1893 (Figure 7).
 Westinghouse then built three large generators to transform energy from the Niagara Falls to electricity.
 Three-phase AC technology developed by Tesla enabled the transmission of electric power over great distances cheaply.
 Electricity was thus made widely available to humanity to improve the quality of life.

-Figure 7: 250,000 light bulbs illuminate the Chicago World Fair in 1893, also known as Chicago's World Columbian Exposition in 1893.
+Figure 7: 250,000 light bulbs illuminate the Chicago World Fair in 1893, also known as Chicago's World Columbian Exposition.

 The success of the electric light led to building three large hydro generators at Niagara Falls.

-Courtesy of the Brooklyn Museum Archives.
+Source: Brooklyn Museum Archives.
 Goodyear Archival Collection

 In the mid-1800s, telegraphy opened new careers for bright young men.
-Staff operating of these devices moved into the growing middle class, far removed from mills and mines fraught with labor, dirt and danger.
-Steel magnate Andrew Carnegie recalled his early days as a telegraphy messenger, and Alfred Hitchcock started his career as an estimator before becoming an illustrator.
+Staff operating these devices moved into the growing middle class, far removed from mills and mines burdened with labor, dirt and danger.
+Steel magnate Andrew Carnegie recalled his early days as a telegraphy messenger: Alfred Hitchcock started his career as an estimator before becoming an illustrator.

-Humanity has become dependent on electricity and with increased mobility people gravitate towards portable power involving the battery.
+Humanity has become dependent on electricity and with increased mobility, people gravitate towards portable power involving the battery.
 As the battery improves further, more tasks will be made possible with this portable power source.

-Last Updated 2015-10-03
+Last Updated 2016-04-12